Got a question?

 I'd love to go on a beach ride - do I have to be experienced?

 You have to be confident of handling the horse or pony on the beach.
 Beach rides are definitely for the more experienced rider!
+You must be able to confidently canter and gallop.
+Minimum age limit is 12 years old.
 Access to the beach is limited during the summer months.